vors/vors.github.io/_posts/2015-09-13-using-namespace-for-the-win.markdown

 You can modify strings with reflection.

 Strings are immutable for a very good reason and you don't usually want to do that.
-I peek this example just to illustrate the technic.
+I peek this example just to show the technic.

 This code creates `System.String` object and change it's length to access some random bytes from the heap.